How Do Oral Piercings Affect Oral Health?

 An oral piercing is any piece of body jewelry that is placed directly in the mouth, usually the tongue or lip.
 Many people who get oral piercings are the teenage and young adult crowd.
 However, some adults still get them, too.

 When getting an oral piercing, a dentist will often refuse to complete the procedure due to the risk of infections, nerve damage, and other complications.
-If you choose to get one despite this advice, you should regularly visit your dentist to check on your oral health.
+If you choose to get one despite this advice, you should regularly visit our dentist in St. Louis, MO, to check on your oral health.

 Common bacteria found in your mouth can cause an infection in your piercing.
 This infection can lead to swelling of the gums and skin around the mouth area and even cause bone loss in the area if you have a tongue piercing.
 Having an infected piercing can also increase your risk of other oral health problems, such as gingivitis, tooth decay, and much more.
 Also, in some cases, the jewelry can chip your teeth, or the piercing can tear your gums.